yastn/yastn/docs/source/mps/init.rst

 General information on Mps class
 --------------------------------

+.. todo:: can we change the name Mps to e.g. Mp (or MP or TP for tensor product) to make it more general between MPS and MPO objects

 The class `yamps.Mps` allows to create an object which represents a product operator.
 It consists of the numbered list of YAST tensors (members of class `yast.Tensor`, together with properties definying waht do the matrix product represents.